bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

     $ sudo udevadm trigger --action=add
     $ cat /sys/bus/usb-serial/devices/ttyUSB0/latency_timer

-If you have another good idea that can be an alternatives, Robotis is asking for advice via a github issue:  https://github.com/ROBOTIS-GIT/DynamixelSDK/issues
+If you have another good idea that can be an alternative, Robotis is asking for advice via a Github issue:  https://github.com/ROBOTIS-GIT/DynamixelSDK/issues

 Dynamixel SDK